Streaming Media Players: Which One Should You Get?

 Amazon Fire TV Stick 4K

 Amazon Fire TV is one of the most popular streaming players today.
-It has all of the standard pay channels like Netflix, Hulu, and so forth, plus channels with free video such as Crackle and Pluto TV.
-Due to the competition between Amazon and Google, Fire TV didn’t have YouTube for a while, but it has it now.
+It has all of the standard pay channels like Netflix, Hulu, and so forth, plus channels with free video such as Pluto TV.
 Read my full review of the Amazon Fire TV here.

-The regular Fire TV Stick is $39.99, but I’d recommend spending the extra ten dollars to get the Fire TV Stick 4K for just $10 more.
-The Fire TV Cube basically has a built-in Amazon Echo so you can control it using voice commands.
+Prices range from $30 to $60.
+The Fire TV Cube at $140 has a built-in Amazon Echo so you can control it using voice commands.
 If you love Alexa and you’re into the Amazon ecosystem, Fire TV might be for you.

 Your Smart TV / DVD Player / Game Console